frcdesign/FRCDesign.org/docs/design-guide/stage2/2E-cascadeElevator.md

         At this point, as design lead, you could create mate connectors, subassemblies, and top level assembly, and hand off the elevator to other people to parallelize the process if that's how your team works.

 5. Model any unique crushblocks

+    !!!
+Info
+        Crushblocks and tube plugs are commonly used for most superstructures and elevators nowadays.
+Find out what they are and why they're useful on [the design fundamentals page about structure](\design-fundamentals\structure\structure.md).

 6. Decide where you want your rigging (rope) and model it with a path, profile, and sweep.
 7. Derive the [TTB chain comb](https://www.thethriftybot.com/products/elevator-25h-chain-drive-kit) into place on a first stage tube.
 This is for knowing how much to space the chain off from the tubes.
 8. Sketch the chain transmission and crossmember, including the bearing holes for the sprockets.